 This can encompass but is not limited to, psychological, physical, sexual, financial, or emotional abuse.
 Domestic abuse also includes culturally specific forms of abuse including but not limited to forced marriage, honour-based violence, dowry-related abuse and transnational marriage abandonment’.

-Controlling behaviour is a range of acts designed to make a person subordinate and/or dependent by isolating them from sources of support (family, friends, etc), exploiting their resources and capacity for personal gain, depriving them of the means for independence (eg controlling bank accounts and access to money), resistance and escape and regulating their everyday behaviour (eg not allowing them out of the house).
+Controlling behaviour is a range of acts designed to make a person dependent by isolating them from sources of support, exploiting their resources and capacity for personal gain, depriving them of the means for independence, and regulating their everyday behaviour.

 Coercive behaviour is a continuing act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish or frighten the victim.

-It bears reiterating that not all types of domestic abuse are immediately and clearly obvious.
+It bears reiterating that not all types of domestic abuse are clearly obvious.
 Some perpetrators may use violence towards a partner, but the pain inflicted can be emotional and psychological as well and just as insidious.
 Bruises can fade over time but the psychological and emotional damage can last years.
-Bruises can be covered up with makeup or under clothes.

 Psychological damage is hidden even deeper.
 The damage done by a violent abuser is not only to the victim but also to any family members such as children forced to witness the violence or its aftermath.
-It isn’t always easy for someone on the outside to spot the signs of domestic abuse if they are not confronted with someone who does not present as battered and bruised physically or emotionally.
+It isn’t always easy for someone on the outside to spot the signs of domestic violence if they are not confronted with someone who does not present themselves as battered and bruised, physically or emotionally.

-It is not always easy to spot the signs that someone around you is a victim of domestic abuse (unless perhaps the violence is so extreme that it is hard to conceal).
-It can start in small ways – a victim distancing themselves from friends and family, stopping work and losing contact with colleagues, no longer willing to meet up socially may be signs of them being isolated from their support system, but equally could be just that they may have had a child and are focusing on being a good parent and in no hurry to return to their previous life or work.
+Domestic violence can start in small ways – a victim distancing themselves from friends and family, stopping work and losing contact with colleagues, no longer willing to meet up socially may be signs of them being isolated from their support system.
+Equally, it could just be that they may have had a child and are focusing on being a good parent and in no hurry to return to their previous life or work.

 Someone who once was full of life and who has become withdrawn may be concealing a secret of abuse, but equally the secret could be post-natal depression.